vml520/Gidget/README.md

 # Gidget

-A sunny, daily spending tracker that always shows your cash on hand.
+A daily spending tracker that always shows your cash on hand.
 Runs entirely in your browser — no build step, no accounts, no server — and you can back it up or export it whenever you like.